JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 He took a few steps back.
 "Does Ms Krotoski still live here?"

 The man considered.
 "I'm sorry, sir, I can't help you."
-He waited for Lawrence to react.
+He waited for Batman to react.

 "You don't know, or you can't help me?"